practicalli/clojure/clojure-spec/projects/card-game/function-specifications.md

 > Ignore the Warning message in the result, this is an issue with the REPL implementation used in this page.

-Calling the `deal-cards` function with an incorrect argument will return an error, detailing where in the specification the error occured.
+Calling the `deal-cards` function with an incorrect argument returns an error that describes where in the specification the error occurred.

 ```eval-clojure
 (deal-cards "fake game data")